-Facility net operating income, or the operating income or loss from operations before interest, taxes, asset impairments, depreciation and amortization, at our owned and managed facilities decreased by \$2.8 million, from \$125.2 million during the three months ended March 31, 2016 to \$122.4 million during the three months ended March 31, 2017, a decrease of 2.2%.
-Facility net operating income at our owned and managed facilities in the first quarter of 2017 was unfavorably impacted by the amended IGSA associated with the South Texas Family Residential Center effective in the fourth quarter of 2016, as further described hereafter.
-The aforementioned \$5.8 million and \$13.5 million aggregate depreciation and interest expense associated with the lease at the South Texas Family Residential Center in the three months ended March 31, 2017 and 2016, respectively, are not included in the facility net operating income amounts reported above, but are included in the per compensated man-day statistics.
+Facility net operating income, or the operating income or loss from operations before interest, taxes, asset impairments, depreciation and amortization, at our owned and managed facilities decreased by \$15.5 million, from \$135.7 million during the three months ended June 30, 2016 to \$120.2 million during the three months ended June 30, 2017, a decrease of 11.4%.
+Facility net operating income at our owned and managed facilities decreased by \$18.2 million, from \$260.9 million during the six months ended June 30, 2017, a decrease of 7.0%.
+Facility net operating income at our owned and managed facilities in both periods of 2017 was unfavorably impacted by the amended IGSA associated with the South Texas Family Residential Center, which became effective in the fourth quarter of 2016, as further described hereafter.
+The aggregate depreciation and interest expense associated with the lease at the South Texas Family Residential Center for the three months ended June 30, 2017 and 2016 totaling \$5.7 million and \$13.3 million, respectively, and for the six months ended June 30, 2017 and 2016 totaling \$11.5 million and \$26.8 million, respectively, are not included in these facility net operating income amounts, but are included in the per compensated man-day statistics.

-In September 2014, we announced that we agreed to an expansion of an IGSA between the city of Eloy, Arizona and ICE to house up to 2,400 individuals at the South Texas Family Residential Center, a facility we lease in Dilley, Texas.
+In September 2014, we announced that we agreed to an expansion of an IGSA between the city of Eloy, Arizona and ICE to care for up to 2,400 individuals at the South Texas Family Residential Center, a facility we lease in Dilley, Texas.
 The services provided under the original amended IGSA commenced in the fourth quarter of 2014 and had an original term of up to four years.